Titans, Henry run Patriots out of the playoffs

+FOXBOROUGH, Mass. — When the eerie Foxborough fog lifted, it became clear that New England’s reign atop the NFL was ending.

+Derrick Henry ensured that with the kind of dominating playoff performance usually reserved for Tom Brady and the Patriots.

-FOXBOROUGH, Mass. — Derrick Henry rushed for 182 yards and a touchdown while Tennessee’s defense stymied Tom Brady and perhaps ended his championship-filled New England career with a 20-13 wild-card victory Saturday night.
+Henry rushed for 182 yards and a touchdown while Tennessee’s defense stymied Brady and perhaps ended his championship-filled New England career with a 20-13 wild-card victory Saturday night.

-Meanwhile, the Titans (10-7) are headed next week to Baltimore, the league’s top team.
+Brady vows to be back on an NFL field next season, but his contract with the Patriots is done.

+“I love the Patriots,” the 42-year Brady said, adding about leaving the game after 20 seasons: “I would say it’s pretty unlikely, hopefully unlikely.
+I love playing football.
+I don’t know what it looks like moving forward.”

+As for this defeat, the Patriots’ fourth as a wild card, Brady noted: “They kind of stopped us in the first half and the second half and we couldn’t get the job done.”

-Tennessee led 14-13 at halftime, and there was no scoring in the second half until All-Pro Brett Kern’s 58-yard punt that took up 10 seconds rolled down at the New England 1 with 15 seconds remaining.
-Brady then was picked off by former Patriot Logan Ryan for a 9-yard touchdown to finish off the Patriots (12-5), who at one point were 8-0.
+There had been no scoring in the second half when All-Pro Brett Kern’s 58-yard punt that took up 10 of the final 25 seconds rolled down at the New England 1.
+Brady then was picked by former Patriot Logan Ryan for a 9-yard touchdown t o finish off the Patriots (12-5), who at one point were 8-0.

 The game’s first three possessions wound up as three long scoring drives.
 A 29-yard screen pass to James White set up Nick Folk’s 36-yard field goal, but Tennessee answered with a 75-yard march built around Henry.
-He had no role on the touchdown, however, as Tannehill connected with tight end Anthony Firkser to make it 7-3.
+He had no role on the touchdown, Tannehill’s pass to a Harvard man, tight end Anthony Firkser that made it 7-3.

+Firkser is the first player from Harvard to score a playoff TD.

 New England counterpunched with its own 75-yard drive, taking temporary control of the game by victimizing Tennessee’s defense on the outside.
 The Titans looked slow trying to protect the flanks as Sony Michel broke off a 25-yard run and White had a 14-yarder.